davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 updates maximum hourly precipitation by day histogram for a single city
 * OpenMeteoEDA_202306_v006 updates maximum hourly precipitation by day histogram for a second city
 * OpenMeteoEDA_202306_v006 updates maximum hourly precipitation by day histogram for a third city
+* OpenMeteoEDA_202306_v006 updates maximum hourly precipitation by day histogram for all cities